RalphX1/local_blocker/README.md

 # Neural Network Ad Blocker

-A sophisticated, ad blocker that uses computer vision and neural networks to detect and block advertisements in real-time.
+A ad blocker that uses computer vision and neural networks to detect and block advertisements in real-time.
 Unlike traditional ad blockers that rely on URL filtering or element hiding, this solution uses visual recognition to identify and block ads directly on your screen.

 ## Features